arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/two/index.md

 ```

 There are available Ip addresses, now lets check the route table for available routes.
 Keep in mind worker nodes will need certain network connectivity in order to make API calls to AWS services and pull container images (EC2, ECR, STS - for IAM role for service accounts).
 More information [here](https://docs.aws.amazon.com/eks/latest/userguide/private-clusters.html).

 First we can obtain the route table ID.

+First we can obtain the route table ID.